webhdx/support/docs/gc/m2loader/ssd-compatibility-list.md

 # SSD Compatibility List

-Here you'll find community maintained list of M.2 Loader compatible SSDs.
-Do you have a SSD not featured on this list?
-Please report its compatibility by modifying this document on GitHub or by reporting it on webhdx's Discord server.
+Discover a community-curated list of M.2 Loader compatible SSDs here.
+If your SSD is not listed, kindly report its compatibility either by editing this document on GitHub or by submitting the information on webhdx's Discord server.

 :::warning
-Please be aware M.2 Loader is only compatible with **SATA** SSDs in the M.2 form factor.
-More popular NVMe SSDs won't work.
+Note that the M.2 Loader exclusively supports M.2 form factor SSDs in the SATA interface; NVMe SSDs are not compatible.
 :::

 |                                                     SSD                                                      | Capacity | Length | Controller IC | Notes | Links |